PLANT CARE 101: THE COMPLETE GUIDE

 Know your plant

-Since there are many plants available, identifying each of them individually can be a bit difficult to understand, but you can discover plants you love and can keep happy.
+Since there are many plants available, identifying each of them individually can be a bit difficult to understand, but you can find plants that suit you best thanks to chooseyourplant.
 So, despite the fact that not all plants share the exact needs, it is important to note that each plant belongs to a certain category.

 As a general rule, all houseplants are tropical plants, so they do not like the direct sun for long periods of time and although there are plants that survive in low light conditions (which does not mean without light), all plants like them like to have the more indirect light the better.